Who is the course for?

 Are there ID requirements or an age limit to enter the event?

-Students to bring student ID please.
+Students attending the in-person study day are to bring ID please.

 Do you offer or recommend cascade training?